KarishmaVal/IMCYTO-dev/prerequisits.md

 ## Pipeline Execution:

-To run the pipeline, you will need to login into cluster …
+To run the pipeline, you will need to login into cluster … or download from github/nextflow directly if no cluster?

 The .mcd file and metadata.csv should be put together in a folder titled ‘mcd’ (if spillover compensation.tiff is available, this will also be placed in the mcd folder and added as an argument to the run.sh script).
 A ‘plugins’ folder should contain all three CellProfiler files (i.e. full_stack_preprocessing.cppipe, ilastik_stack_preprocessing.cppipe, segmentation.cppipe), ilastik (ilastik_training_params.ilp) parameters file as well as any extra custom CellProfiler module scripts (.py) in ‘cp_plugins’ folder.
 The run_imcyto script should be put along with these folders.
 Once you are ready to run the pipeline excute the sh run.imcyto command, from within the main experiment folder.

+Explain how the pipeline runs ... pull latest version from Github, docker containers, online/offline, run pipeline...

 **Example folder structure:**

 ![Example folder structure](images/example_folder_structure.png)

-## How the pipeline runs: = better name

-Pull latest version from Github, docker containers, online/offline, run pipeline...

 ## Pipeline Outputs: